Ballard School - an Educational Charity (no. 307328)

 Zozulenka music tour – supporting disadvantaged Ukrainian children: we host a concert annually and make a donation

 - Bursaries for help with school fees at Ballard School: these include one 100% bursary for a child in need of the education we provide here plus several financial concessions to other families.
 All of these are means tested.
 We also offer some concessions for siblings.

-- Scholarships: several substantial scholarships (academic, all-rounder, performing arts, drama, dance, music, sport, art) for entry at Y4, Y7 and Y9 are offered annually.
+- Scholarships: several substantial scholarships (academic, all-rounder, performing arts, drama, dance, music, sport, art) for entry at Y3, Y7 and Y9 are offered annually.
 Whilst these are not means tested they do enable talented youngsters to access a Ballard education who might not otherwise do so.
+Further details under ‘scholarships’.

-- Teacher training: we regularly have temporarily on staff those who are looking at entering the profession and who need experience.
-In 2011-13 we have had 4 staff undertaking GTPs (or similar).
+- Teacher training: we regularly take on temporarily staff who are looking at entering the profession and who need experience.
+Annually we host 2 student teachers from Switzerland.
 Close links with Brockenhurst sixth form college enable several students to gain work experience in the Nursery / Pre-Prep and in PE on a regular annual basis.

 - Use of the Performing Arts Centre (PAC) by the New Forest Players (amateur dramatics)

 - Performances in the PAC open to the public